IljaTsapkov/HBase/README.md

 - Fault tolerance
 - License free
 - Very flexible on schema design/no fixed schema
-- Can be integrated with Hive for SQL-like queries, which is better for DBAs who are more familiar with SQL queries
 - Auto-sharding
 - Auto failover
 - Simple client interface